awslabs/ar-go-tools/doc/01_taint.md

 The taint analysis tool can detect such flows with many intermediate calls.

-> 📝 To limit the size of the traces reported by the tool, one can limit how many functions deep the trace can be using the `max-depth: [some integer]` option in the configuration file.
+> 📝 To limit the size of the traces reported by the tool, one can limit how many functions deep the trace can be using the `unsafe-max-depth: [some integer]` option in the configuration file.
 Note that if this option is used, then the tool may not report some taint flows.
-In the previous example, the trace would not be reported if the configuration file sets `maxdepth: 2`.
+In the previous example, the trace would not be reported if the configuration file sets `unsafe-max-depth: 2`.

 ### Implicit Information Flow